Sabrina Wesley-Nero, PhD

 LaGarrett King, PhD

-He has over 50 scholarly articles and book chapters.
-Published in such scholarly journals such as Theory and Research in Social Education, Race, Ethnicity, and Education, Journal of Negro History, and Teaching Education.
+He received two early career scholar awards for the Critical Issues in Curriculum and Cultural studies special interest group of the American Educational Research Association and the College and University Faculty Assembly of the National Council for Social Studies.
+He was also awarded one of the prestigious Emerging Scholar of the African Diaspora Awards from the Comparative and International Education Society Special interest group.
+He has over 60 scholarly articles and book chapters published in such scholarly journals such as Theory and Research in Social Education, Race, Ethnicity, and Education, Journal of Negro Education, Teaching Education, and The International Journal of Qualitative Studies in Education.
 He is editor of 4 books: Perspectives on the Teaching of Black History in Schools, Hollywood or History?: An inquiry-based strategy for using film to teach African American History, We Be Lovin’ Black Children, and Social Studies Education and Racial Literacy.
-He has 3 books in press or in development.
-These books are Teaching Slavery in Secondary Schools, Teaching Black History: Countering Miseducation and Black identity in K-12 classrooms, and Developing critical inquiries in education.